awslabs/voice-powered-analytics/README-Athena.md

 In this step we will create a **Lambda function** that runs every 5 minutes.
 The lambda code is provided but please take the time to review the function.

-#### Run the setup CloudFormation template

-We have created a CloudFormation template to create the IAM roles, IAM Policies, DynamoDB table, and s3 bucket needed for this workshop.
-The template can be found in `code/setup/vpa_setup.yaml` or [on Github](https://github.com/awslabs/voice-powered-analytics/blob/master/code/setup/vpa_setup.yaml)

 Before we create the Lambda function, we need to retrieve the bucket where Athena will be delivering the results in our local account.
-We can retrieve this by going to the **Athena** service in the AWS console, then clicking *Settings* in the top right Athena menu.
-From the dialog, let's copy the value in the *Query result location* (beginning with 's3://') to a local text editor to save for later.
+We can retrieve this by going to the **CloudFormation** stack we created and look at the outputs tab.
+From the dialog, let's copy the value in the **Query result location** (beginning with 's3://') to a local text editor to save for later.
 <details>
 <summary><strong>Full Solution - Create the lambda to query Athena</strong></summary><p>